-School based assessments are the marks accumulated by students on a series of tasks throughout the Year 11 and HSC components of a course.
-They generally include a combination of in-class, take home and exam style tasks.
+School based assessments are tasks completed by students throughout the Year 11 and HSC components of a course.
+Assessment generally includes a combination of in-class, take home and exam style tasks.
+Grades/Marks for each task in each course are then accumulated to provide an overall assessment grade/mark at the end of the course